Skip to main content

 Encoding

-• The tcb_response field should contain the JSON response body as returned by the Intel Trusted Services TCB Info API.
+• For Vk::Intel, the tcb_response field should contain the JSON response body as returned by the Intel Trusted Services TCB Info API, and certificates is a PEM-encoded chain (as provided by the TCB-Info-Issuer-Chain header of the response).

 CRL Integration